 The ‘town’ crier the purpose of the crier was to proclaim local news.
 It would have been a very important position in fulfilling the service that newspapers, radio and TV provides nowadays.

-On the opposite side is Hereward the Wake and maybe his mother Lady Godiva with what could be an Anglo Saxon Chapel, with a thatched roof in the background.
+On the opposite side is Hereward the Wake and his wife Alftrude with what could be an Anglo Saxon Chapel, with a thatched roof in the background.

 Hereward the Wake (c.
 1035 – 1072) was known in his own times as Hereward the Outlaw or Hereward the Exile.
 He was an 11th-century Anglo-Danish leader involved in resistance to the Norman conquest of England.
 I won’t go into much detail here as there’s an excellent article on Hereward the Wake on the Ely website here.
 He is known to have plundered the Abbey of Peterborough in 1070.
 The Anglo–Saxon Chronicle being written at the time says that among those at the sack of Peterborough were Hereward and his crew.
 At that time Eye and the surrounding lands were owned by the Cathedral.

 The sign was restored in 2008 by a Daved A Smith.